-Looking through the Scottish statutory birth records available on ScotlandsPeople, it is clear that in a display of patriotism during the First World War, parents named their babies after battles, popular war heroes and leaders of the period.
-During the years 1914-1919 babies were registered with war-inspired forenames, including Edith Cavell, Kitchener, Beatty, Verdun, Mons, Arras and Victory.
+Looking through the Scottish statutory birth records available on ScotlandsPeople, it is clear that in a display of patriotism during the First World War, parents named their babies after battles, popular war heroes and military leaders.
+During the years 1914-1919 babies were registered with war-inspired forenames, including Edith Cavell, Kitchener, Beatty, Verdun, Mons, Arras, Foch and Victory.

 The face of Field Marshal Lord Kitchener was seen across Britain in the famous recruiting posters following the outbreak of war.
 He was responsible for increasing the British Army from six Regular and fourteen Territorial divisions to seventy divisions through the creation of the ‘New Armies’ named after him – and it is apparent that this also encouraged people to name their babies in his honour.
 In the years 1910-1913 not one child was registered with the name Kitchener.
 Among the 123,394 Scottish births in 1914, 21 boys were given the first or middle name of Kitchener, including John Kitchener Hay, born 13 December 1914.
 His mother Beatrice registered her son’s birth, because her husband John was already serving as a lance sergeant in the Royal Army Medical Corps.
 A spirit dealer’s assistant in civilian life, John Hay survived the First World War, resumed working as a barman, and died in Dundee in 1926, aged 43.